orian34/travelogues/_posts/2022-10-17-littlemonkey.md

 "What troubles you so?" asked Little Monkey.

 "You wouldn't understand, like all the others that ostracized me.
-They don't like the way I function so they excluded me, unable to truly accept me for who I am.
-They don't know what they're missing by being too hard-headed to accept a different view on things!" said Crow.
+They don't like the way I do things so they excluded me, unable to truly accept me for who I am.
+They don't know what they're missing by being too hard-headed to accept a different point of view!" said Crow.

-Little Monkey thought for a moment, then answered: "Does it not apply for you?"
+Little Monkey thought for a moment, then answered: "Does it not apply to you?"

 Crow did not answer.
 # Courage